 Step 6: Finalize with an Acceptance

 End your commission contract with an acceptance.
 This means that both parties must sign the commission contract and then date it.
-Once the employer and the employee sign the contract, this automatically entails that both parties have agreed and understood everything that is written in the commission contract.
+Signing the contract signifies that both employer and employee agree to and understand its contents.
 In every business contract, a signature from the people involved is necessary to avoid confusion and problems in the future.